 Typically, the easiest way to discover a great contractor is to ask friends and relatives who have had windows placed by a local contractor for recommendations.
 Then you have access to first-hand experience and stories.
 Friends and family will never lie to you about a contractor so ask them first.
 You can also spend time online looking for information on contractors in your area by visiting review websites such as Google reviews but be careful.
 Paid reviews do exist and some businesses will actually pay people or make false accounts to give themselves a good review even if they don’t have one.
 So definitely check with friends and family first before checking the web.

-Working with a contractor that is prepared to put everything discussed in writing is critical for any home improvement project.
+Working with a contractor who is prepared to put everything discussed in writing is critical for any home improvement project.
 A contract should specify the estimated cost of the job, the specific services to be done, the products to be given, and the estimated completion date.
-When all of this information is written down, it is easier to avoid disappointment, miscommunication or deceivement between the homeowner and the contractor.
+When all of this information is written down, it is easier to avoid disappointment, miscommunication, or deception between the homeowner and the contractor.
 All of your intended home repair work should be written down and quotes should be written and signed by the contractor so there aren't any issues upon completion according to the Modernize window purchase advice.

 When making a significant investment like replacing your windows, it's critical to choose items that are backed by the manufacturer and installer.
 You can protect yourself from the financial ramifications of malfunctioning or damaged windows in two ways.
 A warranty often covers the products themselves, ensuring free replacement or repair if damage happens as a result of poor production.
 The installation should be backed by a warranty that promises repair or replacement if harm happens due to the installer's negligence.
 You should also get a receipt for this or a written statement from the contractor guaranteeing the warranty.